12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 10. See Wayang Kulit (Shadow Puppets)

 Javanese shadow puppetry is a UNESCO Intangible Cultural Heritage.
 A dalang (puppet master) sits behind a white screen with a lamp, manipulating flat leather puppets that cast shadows while narrating stories from the Ramayana and Mahabharata.
-The performance can last 8 hours at ceremonial events.
+At ceremonial events, the performance can last 8 hours.

 Tourist-friendly versions run 2 hours and are available at the Sonobudoyo Museum near the Kraton (shows at 8PM most evenings, 20,000 IDR / $1.26).
-The dalang does different voices for each character, cracks jokes, and provides running commentary.
-Even if you don't understand Javanese, the artistry is mesmerizing.
+The dalang does different voices for each character, cracks jokes, and keeps up a running commentary.
+Even without a word of Javanese, the artistry is mesmerizing.

 11. Ride to Parangtritis Beach at Sunset

 Parangtritis is Jogja's closest beach — 27km south, about 45 minutes by motorbike.
-It's not a swimming beach (the Indian Ocean currents here are deadly — the rip currents have claimed many lives).
-But the black volcanic sand, the massive waves, and the sunset over the cliffs make it a dramatic spot.
+It's not a swimming beach; the Indian Ocean currents here are deadly, so treat the water with respect.
+But the black volcanic sand, the massive waves, and the sunset over the cliffs make it a dramatic spot — and if it's that clifftop drama you're chasing, the clifftop beaches of Nusa Penida push it even further.

 Rent a horse on the beach for 30,000 IDR ($1.89) for 15 minutes.
 Eat grilled corn (jagung bakar) from the beach stalls for 10,000 IDR ($0.63).
 Don't go in the water past your knees.